-Bad bedside manner versus medical malpractice
+What is considered bad bedside manner versus medical malpractice?

 Bedside manners are integral to patient care, and all medical professionals receive training in adequate bedside manner.
 Rude or disparaging comments make patients emotionally hurt or angry, but may not be medical malpractice – but it may violate ethical and licensing rules, which opens the door for other legal remedies.
 Bad bedside manner includes:

 - Not appearing to listen to the patient, or only addressing a patient’s caretaker

 - Inappropriate language

 Bad bedside manner is when a doctor is not caring or compassionate.
 However, when the doctor crosses the line from lousy bedside manner to bullying and coercion, it can result in medical malpractice.
 If you are forced into a procedure or medical treatment plan against your will, given wrong information about a procedure, plan, or medication, or if your medical records are shared with others without your consent, you may have a medical malpractice claim.

 How can you determine the intent of a medical professional’s statements?

 If a doctor insults you, you must determine the intent behind their insult since that can be subjective and hinder your complaint.
 Doctors must oftentimes offer information that is difficult to hear.
 (There is a difference between being blunt about your condition and being insulting.)
 You can ask these questions to determine intent: